by Dr. C.H. Weaver M.D. updated 8/2019

 Keytruda (pembrolizumab) immunotherapy works by blocking the action of a protein called PD-1.
 Because PD-1 inhibits certain types of immune responses, drugs that block it may enhance the ability of the immune system to fight cancer.
-The U.S. Food & Drug Administration (FDA) granted approval to Keytruda for treating metastatic melanoma.
-It was the first anti-PD-1 drug, aimed at re-energizing a patient’s protective immune response to cancer to have received FDA approval in the U.S.
+Keytruda was the first anti-PD-1 "checkpoint inhibitor" drug, aimed at re-energizing a patient’s protective immune response to cancer to receive FDA approval in the U.S.

-Keytruda appears to treat central nervous system disease, may ultimately be most effective when combined with other precision cancer medicines and is also FDA approved as adjuvant therapy for earlier stage melanoma.(1-3)
+Keytruda also appears to treat central nervous system disease and may ultimately be most effective when combined with other precision cancer medicines.
+Keytruda is also FDA approved as adjuvant therapy for earlier stage melanoma.(1-3)

 Keytruda Effective Treatment in Advanced Melanoma-Keynote 006

 Keytruda® outperformed Yervoy® (ipilimumab) as initial treatment of patients with advanced melanoma.
-Results of the KEYNOTE 006 trial updated at the 2017 annual meeting of the American Society of Clinical Oncology (ASCO) report that Keytruda is associated with a 30% improvement in survival when used as initial treatment for advanced melanoma.
+Results of the KEYNOTE 006 trial updated at the 2017 annual meeting of the American Society of Clinical Oncology (ASCO) reported that Keytruda is associated with a 30% improvement in survival when used as initial treatment for advanced melanoma.
+In August 2019 another update was published in Lancet clearly demonstrated the long term superiority of Keytruda in prolonging survival.

 Initial results of KEYNOTE 006 published in 2015 demonstrated that Keytruda was significantly more effective than Yervoy in both progression-free and overall survival.
 With these outcomes, Keytruda became the first anti-PD-1 therapy to demonstrate a survival advantage compared to the standard of care for the first-line treatment of advanced melanoma.